 Richardson’s Late Goal Completes No. 8 Terps Thrilling 3-2 Comeback Win Over Rutgers

-PISCATAWAY, NJ — Nick Richardson took a pass from Malcolm Johnston with 17 minutes remaining and knocked it through the bottom left of the goal, giving the No. 8 Terps a Massive 3-2 come-from-behind win after initially falling behind 2-0 on the road at Rutgers.
+PISCATAWAY, NJ — Nick Richardson took a pass from Malcolm Johnston with 17 minutes remaining and scored from outside the box, giving the No. 8 Terps a Massive 3-2 come-from-behind win after initially falling behind 2-0 on the road at Rutgers.
+The Terps now sit atop the Big Ten standings with 10 points through four matches.

 After neither team was able to find any good chances through the first 20 minutes of action, the pace of the match picked up in a hurry with three goals scored in a span of five minutes.
-Rutgers scored a pair of goals in quick succession before the Terps and Hunter George responded to get the deficit back within one.
+Rutgers scored a pair of goals in quick succession before the Terps and Hunter George responded with a beautiful curling Strike from 25 yards to make it 2-1.

-Johnston scored the equalizer in the 63rd minute with a bicycle kick before Richardson put the Terps up for good, sending them back to College Park with three points and propelling them to the top of the Big Ten standings.
+Johnston scored the equalizer in the 63rd minute with a Spectacular finish.
+Richardson flicked a ball into the box that Stefan Copetti headed into the path of Johnston.
+The Canadian did the rest, rising up to score on a bicycle kick from seven yards out.

-Richardson and Johnston each notched a goal and an assist on the day.
+Richardson put the Terps up for good.
+Hunter George served a ball from the left channel to the back post that was parried away by the Rutgers’ keeper.
+It fell to Johnston who laid the ball off to Richardson before the redshirt fired a deflected effort into the back fo the net, sending Maryland back to College Park with three points.

 The match was originally scheduled to be played at 7 pm at Yurcak Field but was moved to a 3:45 pm start time at the Miller Family Soccer Complex due to inclement weather conditions.

 The Terps moved to 7-1-2 on the season and 3-0-1 in conference play.
-They also extended their unbeaten season to seven.
+They also extended their unbeaten season to seven, their longest streak since 2018.
 The Scarlet Knights dropped to 5-2-4, 2-1-2.

 The XI